ucfnnbx/BurntCaloriesCalculator-MobileApplication/README.md

 src="https://github.com/ucfnnbx/casa0015-mobile-assessment/blob/main/screenshots/Screenshot_2.png" width="250">
 </p>

-At this page, you will need to select your exercise type from a list, and enter exercise time.
+At this page, you will need to select your exercise type from a scrolling list, and enter exercise time.
 Then click calculate to show the burned calories.

 <p align="center">
 <img